OmkarDhanke/Revenue-leakage-subscription-analytics/Docs/01_business_logic.md

-# Day 1: Business Thinking & Data Design
+# 1: Business Thinking & Data Design

 ## 1. Business Context
 To accurately analyze revenue, we must first map the operational flow of the business.